MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 ![Schematic of BOT data items & workflow](https://user-images.githubusercontent.com/23032671/224573702-01e92b8b-5a05-4f98-bdca-0bd58317f3c5.png)

 ### Tutorial examples
-Tutorial examples provide step-by-step guidance for usage of the Brain Observatory Toolbox to access and understand the metadata, processed data, and (where applciable) raw data available in the Allen Brain Observatory datasets:
+Tutorial examples provide step-by-step guidance for usage of the Brain Observatory Toolbox to access and understand the metadata, processed data, and (where applicable) raw data available in the Allen Brain Observatory datasets:

 | Dataset | Demonstration Example | About |
 | --- | --- | --- |